7 Best Lever Action Rifles: Ultimate Guide

 Henry’s famed front-loading tube design makes it easy to load the rifle and empty it when the shooting is over.
 The lack of a side gate might be bothersome, but it’s tough to do with a .22 LR.

-The Henry 22LR also made our Best 22LR Rifle List.
-To see what else made that list you find the Best 22LR Rifles article here.
+The Henry 22LR tops our list as the best rimfire lever action rifle and also made it onto our Best 22LR rifle list.
+You can see what else made that list in the Best 22LR Rifles article here.

 Product Pros and Cons